Dark Matter and Baryon Asymmetry from Monopole-Axion Interactions: Introduction

 The dynamics of monopoles is also rich, which has been extensively studied in monopole-fermion interactions~\cite{Rubakov:1981rg,Callan:1982ac,Csaki:2021ozp,Brennan:2021ewu,Brennan:2023tae,Brennan:2024sth,vanBeest:2023mbs,Bogojevic:2024xtx,Csaki:2024ajo,Loladze:2024ayk,Khoze:2024hlb,Dawson:1983cm,Arafune:1983uz} and monopole-axion interactions~\cite{Kawasaki:2015lpf,Nomura:2015xil,Kawasaki:2017xwt,Banerjee:2024ykz,Fan:2021ntg,GarciaGarcia:2025uub}.
 As a specific example, the monopole can exhibit interesting behavior in the presence of a $\theta$ term, since the monopole can acquire an electric charge via the Witten effect~\cite{Witten:1979ey}.
 When $\theta$ is dynamical, the electrostatic contribution to the monopole mass varies cosmologically, and the effective axion potential also receives contributions from monopoles~\cite{Fan:2021ntg,GarciaGarcia:2025uub}.

 In this work, we point out a unique and interesting phenomenon in which the monopoles can transition between different quantized dyonic levels when the axion field is rotating in its field space, as shown in Fig.~\ref{fig:cartoon}.
 A rotating axion field is a consequence of explicit Peccei-Quinn (PQ) symmetry breaking and can generate baryon asymmetry via the axiogenesis mechanism~\cite{Co:2019wyp,Domcke:2020kcp,Co:2020xlh}.
 During times when $\dot{\theta}\equiv \dot{a}/f_a \neq 0$, adjacent electric levels on a magnetic monopole may cross by releasing energy and transferring electric charge to light dark fermions that are charged under the same gauge group as the dark monopoles.
+A related study can be found in Ref.~\cite{Jeong:2023gjc}, which also uses monopole-axion dynamics to dissipate the energy of axion oscillations and modify axion abundance from the misalignment mechanism. \footnote{Ref.~\cite{Jeong:2023gjc} studies the dissipation by the emission of charged vector bosons, although it is not clear if such emission is kinematically possible.
+Also, as noted in the paper, the level crossing by axion oscillations requires an axion-gauge field coupling much larger than the natural strength shown in Eq.~\eqref{eq:axion coupling}.} In contrast, our study focuses on the dissipation of axion rotation, which serves as the source of the baryon asymmetry as well as part of the dark matter from kinetic misalignment.

 The cosmological history of the axion rotation in our scenario is as follows.
 Axion rotation is initiated by the Affleck-Dine mechanism~\cite{Affleck:1984fy}, and the observed baryon asymmetry is produced by axiogenesis around the electroweak phase transition.
-The axion-driven level crossing of monopoles dissipates the kinetic energy of the rotating QCD axion, which would otherwise overproduce axion dark matter via kinetic misalignment~\cite{Co:2019jts,Eroncel:2022vjg,Fasiello:2025ptb}. \footnote{See Refs.~\cite{Co:2021rhi,Madge:2021abk} for a possible dissipation mechanism of axion rotation by the production of a helical Abelian gauge field, although the helicity of the gauge fields may convert back to the axion rotation, leaving a significant amount of axion rotation.
-See~\cite{Co:2021rhi} for a free-energy argument favoring the suppression of the axion rotation.} The residual kinetic energy produces axion dark matter.
+The axion-driven level crossing of monopoles dissipates the kinetic energy of the rotating QCD axion, which would otherwise overproduce axion dark matter via kinetic misalignment~\cite{Co:2019jts,Eroncel:2022vjg,Fasiello:2025ptb}.
+The residual kinetic energy produces axion dark matter.
+See Refs.~\cite{Co:2021rhi,Madge:2021abk} for a possible dissipation mechanism of axion rotation by the production of a helical Abelian gauge field, although the helicity of the gauge fields may convert back to the axion rotation, leaving a significant amount of axion rotation.
+See~\cite{Co:2021rhi} for a free-energy argument favoring the suppression of the axion rotation.

 Our scenario addresses three major problems of the Standard Model: the strong CP problem is solved by the QCD axion through the PQ mechanism~\cite{Peccei:1977hh,Peccei:1977ur}, the baryon asymmetry is generated by axiogenesis, and dark matter is composed of dark monopoles, dark fermions, and QCD axions.